-Just twelve months after it was revealed as a concept car, the McLaren Senna GTR is revealed as a fully-fledged track machine - uncompromised, unconstrained and unshackled by road or racing regulations.
+Just twelve months after it was revealed as a concept car, the McLaren Senna GTR is revealed as a fully-fledged track machine - uncompromised, unconstrained, and unshackled by road or racing regulations.

 McLaren Automotive’s most track-focused Ultimate Series car has evolved in key areas to deliver on its promise of hypercar power and accessible handling with the aerodynamics and chassis of a thoroughbred racer.
-The result is a machine able to lap circuits faster than any McLaren outside Formula 1, providing its owners, of all abilities, with an unparalleled track driving experience.
+A result is a machine able to lap circuits faster than any McLaren outside Formula 1, providing its owners, of all abilities, with an unparalleled track driving experience.